Last updated on December 8, 2025

 It might be a wise decision to take professional photos and floor plans of your home before listing it.
 Most buyers are looking at photos of the properties on the Internet, and the pictures are what draw them in.
 The little details in these photos can really make or break a buyer’s appeal and a seller’s ability to sell the property fast.

 If you are listing on your own, work with a photographer to create the best angles, lighting, and other manipulations to create beautiful pictures.
 Some brokerage firms suggest not posting bathroom pictures as part of your listing.
-If you are working with a broker, make sure he or she is detail-oriented, is very important, and has a good eye.
-Ask him or her to look through the camera’s lens, along with the photographer.
-You need to make sure that there is nothing unsightly in the photo – is there a wastepaper basket, a reflection in a mirror, a wrinkled bedspread?
+If you are working with a broker, make sure they’re detail-oriented and have a good eye.
+Ask your broker to review shots with the photographer so nothing distracting ends up in frame.
+You need to check that there is nothing unsightly in the photo, such as a wastepaper basket, a reflection in a mirror, or a wrinkled bedspread.
 It’s okay to be picky in order to make the pictures just right.

 4. Stage Your Home